vitorfhc/vitorfalcao.com/content/posts/intigriti-0525-writeup.md

 </html>
 ```

+It works!
+And even better, this technique performs beautifully on both Chrome and Firefox, without depending on race conditions or outright sorcery.
+We now have a rock-solid way of triggering our DOM Clobbering.

 This manual, button-click approach was useful for testing, but a more practical exploit wouldn't rely on user interaction.
 After I shared my `window.open` PoC, [@stealthcopter](https://x.com/stealthcopter) pointed out it could be automated using an `iframe`.
 This way, the entire process of loading the challenge page with the payload, waiting, and then triggering the back navigation (via an intermediate redirect of the `iframe`'s source to `back.html`) can happen silently in the background.

 Here’s how that `iframe`-based approach looks: